top of page

 Assessment

-Phase 3 involves mapping out both the negative and positive neural networks and their associated core beliefs.
-Therapist and client work together as architects constructing a more beneficial mind and body system.
+Phase 3 involves mapping out both the negative and positive neural networks and associated core beliefs.
+Therapist and client work together as architects to construct a more beneficial belief system.

 Phase 4